google/GiftStick/README.md

 acquisition process.

 It needs as input :
-* a vanilla Ubuntu ISO (tested with XUbuntu 20.04)
+* a [Xubuntu 20.04 ISO](https://xubuntu.org/download/) (won't work with non-XUbuntu, untested with versions different than 20.04)
 * the name of your GCP project
 * the name of the GCS bucket (remember those need to be globally unique)